Political groups of the European Parliament: Right-wing nationalists

 Patriots for Europe has MEPs in 13 member states.
 Dark purple indicates member states sending multiple MEPs, light purple indicates member states sending a single MEP.

 Europe of Sovereign Nations has MEPs in 8 member states.
 Dark blue indicates member states sending multiple MEPs, light blue indicates member states sending a single MEP.

-In European politics, a grouping of nationalists has thus far found it difficult to cohere in a continuous Group.
-The first nationalist Group was founded by the French National Front and the Italian Social Movement in 1984 under the name of the "Group of the European Right", and it lasted until 1989.
-Its successor, the "Technical Group of the European Right", existed from 1989 to 1994.
-There was then a gap of thirteen years until "Identity, Tradition, Sovereignty" was founded on 15 January 2007, which lasted for nearly eleven months until it fell apart on 14 November 2007 due to in-fighting.

-A new radical right group was formed during the 8th parliament on 16 June 2015 under the name "Europe of Nations and Freedom".
+In European politics, a grouping of nationalists has thus far found it difficult to cohere in a continuous group.
+The first nationalist group was founded by the French National Front and the Italian Social Movement in 1984, under the name of the Group of the European Right, and it lasted until 1989.
+Its successor, the "Technical Group of the European Right, existed from 1989 to 1994.
+There was then a gap of thirteen years until Identity, Tradition, Sovereignty, which was founded on 15 January 2007.
+This group lasted for nearly eleven months until it fell apart on 14 November 2007 due to in-fighting.
+A new radical right group was formed during the 8th parliament on 16 June 2015 under the name Europe of Nations and Freedom.